RosesNguyen2911/Nguyen_L_Le_D_HW1/README.md

 *This is my friend in the University*

 ![My College friends](images/z5892036865672_20b75d898e25ea0a94c539116c22f218.jpg)
-*This is me and the gang gang girls in Fanshawe*
+*This is me and the gang gang girls at Fanshawe*

 After I graduated highschool I attend in Hoa Sen University majored in fashion design, it is a stress but fun major!
 But now I'm majoring in Interactive Media Design.
 I hope it would be a great journey!